Ashmit-Kumar/basic_ansible/README.md

 ## Steps
 ### Step 1: Install Ansible on WSL (Ubuntu)
-Open your WSL terminal (Ubuntu) and update the package list:
+If using any other Linux Distribution get the appropriate installaion command from google Open your WSL terminal (Ubuntu) and update the package list:
 ```bash
 sudo apt update```